-43. I am a staff and have declared my travel plans previously.
+29. I am a staff and have declared my travel plans previously.
 Do I need to declare again?

-All staff and students were required to declare their travel plans in the OTD system for the period from 1 June 2020 to 30 September 2020 previously.
+All staff and students were required to declare their travel plans in the OTD system.
 You will need to update your OTD declaration only if there are changes to your previously declared travel plan(s), to declare any new travel plan(s); and as and when you have confirmed your travel plan(s).